JerrySiRi/arXiv-agent/README.md

 # Plans

 Customized Plan:
+- Bug to be fixed: Web Spider is missing articles...
 - Email function
 - Filtered (or ranked) by relevance
 - Interface from OpenReview (get instant feedback from reviewer's feedback for each paper)